taosdata/TDengine/docs/en/30-enterprise/08-data-in.md

     -t "taos://tdengine:6030/opc"
 ```

-The result of the above example execution:
+The results of this example operation are as follows:

-Capture data from the OPC DA on the Matrikon.OPC.Simulation.1 server with da.tags of Random.Real8 and a data type of int, which corresponds to the creation of a table in TDengine with the table name tb3, the column name c1, and a schema of type int (if the corresponding table already exists, the data is captured directly and written to the table). (if the corresponding table already exists, the data will be collected and written directly).
+The da.tags on the Matrikon.OPC.Simulation OPC-DA server are stored as Random.Real8 data with the `int` type.
+In TDengine, the corresponding table is named tb3.
+The column is named c1 and its type is `int`.
+The table is created automatically if it does not already exist.

-### Troubleshooting common errors
+### Troubleshooting

-(1) If a native connection is used, the task fails to start and reports the following error:
+1. When using a native connection, jobs fail to start and the following error is displayed:
 ```text
 Error: tmq to td task exec error